jackamsterdam/Yammie-Restaurant-Jones-Backend-by-Jack-with-Typescript/README.md

 ###### In my Backend folder where node is I have the following Directory Structure dividing my files by Node's Layered Architecture מודל השכבות -

-1. Utils folder -  with a config file - where all my configurations go so If I want to change anything in the future I only need to apply the changes here.
+1. Utils folder -  with a config file - where all my configurations go so if I want to change anything in the future I only need to apply the changes here.
 I also have a file called log-helper which uses Winston library to log requests in the format I specified and I display all requests and errors in logger.log file for informative logging.
 2. Middleware folder - with the following middleware's  - an error handler to catch all errors thrown from any layer ( a catch all for all errors), I have a log-requests file which is middleware that logs every request to the logger.log file.
 I also have a sanitize file to prevent xss attacks so users can't for example send me a string with a script tag - it  will strip the tags.
 3. Model folder - this is how the data is coming and represented from the mySQL database YammieDB.